Volume-preserving maps between Hermitian symmetric spaces of compact type: Introduction

 The work of Clozel and Ullmo has left open an important question of understanding the modularity problem for volume-preserving correspondences in the quotient of Hermitian symmetric spaces of higher dimension equipped with their Bergman metrics.
 In 2012, Mok and Ng answered, in the affirmative, the question of Clozel and Ullmo in \cite{MN} by establishing the rigidity property for local holomorphic volume preserving maps from an irreducible Hermitian manifold of non-compact type into its Cartesian products.

-The present paper continues the above mentioned investigations, especially, those in \cite{CU}, \cite{MN} and \cite{HY1}.
+The present paper continues the above mentioned investigations, especially those in \cite{CU}, \cite{MN} and \cite{HY1}.
 Our main purpose is to establish the Clozel-Ullmo and Mok-Ng results for local measure preserving maps between Hermitian symmetric spaces of compact type.
-Notice that in the one complex dimensional Riemann sphere setting, Theorem \ref{mainthm} also follows from the isometric rigidity result obtained in an earlier paper of the second author with Yuan \cite{HY1}.
+Notice that in the Riemann sphere setting, Theorem \ref{mainthm} also follows from the isometric rigidity result obtained in an earlier paper of the second author with Yuan \cite{HY1}.
+However, the basic approach in this paper fundamentally differs from that in \cite{HY1}.
+The method used in \cite{HY1} is to first obtain the result in the simplest projective space setting and then use the minimal rational curves to reduce the general case to the much simpler projective space case.
+On the other hand, restrictions of volume preserving maps are no longer volume preserving and thus the reduction method in \cite{HY1} can not be applied here.
+The approach we use in this paper is first to establish general results under certain geometric and analytic assumptions (i.e., Proposition (I)-(III)) and then verify that these assumptions are automatically satisfied based on a case by case argument in terms of the type of the Hermitian space.

-We should mention many highly related studies for the rigidity property of holomoprhic maps or CR maps.
-Here, we only quote the papers [B] [DA] [Fu] [JH] [Hu1-2] [HY2] [Ji] [KZ] [Mo1] [Mo5] [MN1] [Ng] [Ng1] and many references therein to name a few.